smitasinghdcep-bit/AI-Text-To-Image-Generator/README.md

-# AI-Text-To-Image-Generator
+# AI Text-to-Image Generator

-An AI text-to-image generator converts written prompts into images using deep learning models like GANs or diffusion.
-It analyzes text, understands objects and styles, and creates visuals step by step.
-It is widely used in design, marketing, and content creation for fast, customized image generation.
+This project converts text into images using AI.

+## How to Run
+1. Install libraries
+2. Run python file

+## Technologies
+- Python
+- AI